Carolyn Pokorny

-Carolyn Pokorny is a career federal prosecutor, currently serving as First Assistant United States Attorney at the United States Attorney for the Eastern District of New York.
-Previously she served as the Inspector General for the New York City Metropolitan Transportation Authority at the Office of the MTA Inspector General.
-She is the first woman to hold that position.
+Carolyn Pokorny is a career federal prosecutor, who serves as the first assistant United States attorney for the Eastern District of New York.
+In January 2025, she served as acting United States attorney for the Eastern District of New York.
+Previously she served as the Inspector general for the New York City Metropolitan Transportation Authority at the Office of the MTA Inspector General, becoming the first woman to hold that position.

 Education

-Pokorny graduated from Brooklyn Law School where she was the Associate Managing Editor of Law Review, and received her bachelor's degree cum laude from New York University.
-From 2002 - 2014, Pokorny served as an Adjunct Associate Professor of Clinical Law at her alma mater Brooklyn Law School.
+Pokorny graduated from Brooklyn Law School where she was the associate managing editor of Law Review, and received her bachelor's degree cum laude from New York University.
+From 2002 to 2014, Pokorny served as an adjunct associate professor of clinical law at Brooklyn Law School.

 Career

-Bronx District Attorney's Office

 After graduating from Brooklyn Law School, Pokorny joined the Bronx District Attorney's Office as an Assistant District Attorney, where she spent three years serving in the Appeals Bureau.

-The Honorable Arthur D. Spatt

-For two years, Pokorny served as a Judicial Law Clerk to the Honorable Arthur D. Spatt.
-Spatt was a United States district judge of the United States District Court for the Eastern District of New York.
+For two years, Pokorny served as a judicial law clerk to Judge Arthur Spatt of the United States District Court for the Eastern District of New York.

-Eastern District of New York

-From 1999 - 2014, Pokorny served as a federal prosecutor in the United States Attorney for the Eastern District of New York.
+From 1999 to 2014, Pokorny served as a federal prosecutor in the United States Attorney for the Eastern District of New York.
 Pokorny led the Office's narcotics and money laundering program and created the Office's International Narcotics and Money Laundering Strike Force, widely regarded as a "jewel" of the United States Department of Justice.
 Pokorny went on to become the Eastern District of New York's Senior Litigation Counsel for Public Integrity, focusing on public corruption and white collar prosecutions.
 In 2011, then-Brooklyn US Attorney Loretta Lynch asked Pokorny to be her Deputy Chief of the Criminal Division, overseeing 100 criminal Assistant US attorneys in all areas, including fraud and corruption.

 She received several awards for her work, including the U.S. Attorney General's Award for Distinguished Service, and the Federal Prosecutor of the Year award from the Federal Law Enforcement Foundation.

-In 2022, Pokorny returned to the United States Attorney for the Eastern District of New York to serve as the First Assistant United States Attorney to Breon Peace.
+In 2022, Pokorny returned to the U.S. Attorney's Office to serve as the first assistant United States attorney to Breon Peace.

 Courtroom attack

-On March 11, 2008, Pokorny was attacked in Federal District Court in Brooklyn by Victor Wright with a razor he sneaked into the courtroom.
+On March 11, 2008, Pokorny was attacked in court in Brooklyn by Victor Wright with a razor he sneaked into the courtroom.
 The court reporter, Ronald Tolkin, "quickly jumped on Mr. Wright as he vigorously choked Ms. Pokorny but failed to cut her."
 Pokorny had successfully prosecuted Wright on federal drug charges in 2006 as part of a case involving the notorious kingpin Kenneth "Supreme" McGriff.
-Pokorny was back at work the day after the attack.